ResponseLink

 Balancing Speed and Execution

-The hackathon was a 28-hour sprint, which meant our team had to quickly move from research and ideation to prototyping and development.
+The 28-hour sprint required our team to quickly transition from research and ideation to prototyping and development, forcing us to make rapid decisions on features and design elements.

-The Seattle Fire Department was inundated with responses, making it challenging for dispatchers to effectively prioritize their tasks.
+The Seattle Fire Department was managing a high volume of emergency responses, making it challenging for dispatchers to prioritize tasks effectively.

 Ensuring Seamless Communication